 With so many online portals offering such courses, how to find the right one for you?
 Head over to Class Central, a searchable directory that covers over 700 universities around the world, including reputed institutes like Stanford University, MIT, Harvards University, Georgia Tech, John Hopkins University, Yale University, The Wharton School, and The Museum of Modern Art, to name a few.

 Many MOOCs under these colleges provide you a certificate as well as learning credits for an affordable fee.
 Simply create a free account, type the subject you are interested in, and browse through the top courses available.
-Alternatively, you can also check another MOOC search engine www.moocse.com
+For lifelong learners, this is one of the most valuable search engines out there!

 Though digital text can never compare with the joy of reading paperbacks and hardcovers, there is no denying that the availability of free online e-books has allowed millions across the globe to access and read classic literature and quality academic content.